 I am trying to establish the difference between UI and UX, where UI focuses on the looks while UX focuses on the experience.

-And in this post, I would answer those who are curious about what does a UX designer do.
+And in this post, I would answer those who are curious about what a UX designer does.

 What is UX?

-When people ask what does a UX designer do, the more straightforward answer is that a UX designer is an integral part of teams that make products such as an app, a website or even a gadget but often don’t possess a technical background.
+When people ask what a UX designer does, the more straightforward answer is that a UX designer is an integral part of teams that make products such as an app, a website, or even a gadget but often don’t possess a technical background.
 This makes UX design a great career choice for someone who: